Thursday, April 28, 2011

 This “issue” could’ve been put to rest over two years ago had the President just released the darn birth certificate when first asked.
 But no. Rather than be a leader, he participated in the dog and pony show and acted like a spoiled child.
 Whatever his reasons were for withholding his birth certificate don’t matter.
 There were citizens, whom he serves as President of the United States, who questioned something, and it’s his DUTY as Commander-in Chief, to put those citizens at ease, not divide them, not distract from the issues and certainly not add to the divisiveness.
 Now, whether those individuals would’ve accepted what he released is debatable, but I personally think that the delay in releasing the birth certificate only enhanced the movement.

-Hillary Clinton supporters, who believe he’s not a citizen and even though he has now produced the official birth certificate, they will continue with their silly conspiracy theories.
+I’m not a Birther, but there are those, starting with the Hillary Clinton supporters, who believe he’s not a citizen and even though he has now produced the official birth certificate, they will continue with their silly conspiracy theories.
 I have to believe, however, that had the President produced his birth certificate two years ago, this fiasco wouldn’t have the traction it has today.
-But delaying it only gave the Birthers ammunition—
+But delaying it only gave the Birthers ammunition—he has something to hide, blah, blah.
+So, in reality, the President has himself to blame.

 Then our media— and you all know how much I adore them! (insert eye roll here).
 They not only jumped on the Birther bandwagon but helped move that wagon along.
 With their endless stories, interviews and, yes carnival shows.
 It’s been non-stop.
-They don’t report serious news anymore, they report what they think will give them ratings and what’s better for ratings than
+They don’t report serious news anymore, they report what they think will give them ratings and what’s better for ratings than the President’s a closet Muslim from Kenya pretending to be a citizen!
+The press gobbled it up faster than pumpkin pie at Thanksgiving and stumbled over each other to get to the printing presses!

 The saddest thing, though, is no one learned a dog-gone thing from this.
 The press will still go after their carnival shows and promote non-issue stories that won’t educate the public and our politicians, including our President, will still do what’s in the best interest for themselves.